ealingcommoner/RiverPollutionNetwork/README.md

 ## Notes on project
 - This is my first Arduino project and I'm extremely grateful to the Radiohead library creators for making this easy.
 - If you think this is something that can help your community please do it.
 Feel free to use, criticise or modify anything I've created to make it happen.
+- Massive thanks to the incredible service from The Pi Hut and Pimoroni.
+As ever I'm staggered by the sheer creativity of Adafruit and their incredible board.